-If the student meets the admission standards in effect at the time of application for readmission, he or she may be admitted to a degree program current at that time.
-The Director of Graduate Studies, in consultation with the appropriate School, determines the courses completed prior to separation which are applicable to the degree program being pursued following readmission.
+If the student meets the admission standards in effect at the time of application for readmission, she, he, or they may be admitted to a degree program current at that time.
+The Office of Graduate Studies, in consultation with the appropriate School, determines the courses completed prior to separation which are applicable to the degree program being pursued following readmission.